• Skip to primary navigation

 10 Unique Health Benefits of Ginger We Bet You Didn’t Know

-Modified: Nov 17, 2018 by Vanessa Beaty · This post may contain affiliate links · 4 Comments
+Modified: Jul 29, 2025 by Vanessa Beaty · This post may contain affiliate links · 4 Comments

 Ginger is a root that provides a number of health benefits.
 Aside from making those gingersnap cookies and other foods taste so yummy, studies have shown that it can actually be very good for you.
-You can eat ginger in a number of ways from adding it your favorite dishes to drinking the tea.
+You can eat ginger in a number of ways, from adding it to your favorite dishes to drinking the tea.

-However you take it, ginger offers a number of amazing health benefits and has been used in India for centuries to help treat colds and other winter related illnesses.
+However you take it, ginger offers a number of amazing health benefits and has been used in India for centuries to help treat colds and other winter-related illnesses.

-It has natural anti-inflammatory effects, contains antioxidant properties and generally helps to alleviate pain and other symptoms of major illnesses.
+It has natural anti-inflammatory effects, contains antioxidant properties, and generally helps to alleviate pain and other symptoms of major illnesses.
 Take a look at all of the things that ginger can do for you and get ready to add this spice to your holiday and winter recipes.
 Whether you want to grab a few ginger cookies or you prefer to drink your healthy spice, you can help to literally beat the winter blahs with just a bit of ginger.

 1. Respiratory Issues